 Pam Banks, BA in Fashion Design, University of Cincinnati.
 Ms. Banks is a former Designer/Patternmaker for Miss Elliette, Inc., and Chez California, Inc.

-Molly Barnes is a New York and Los Angeles art gallery owner and radio personality who discovered John Baldessari, Gronk, Mark Kostabi, Robert Cottingham, and many others salito.
-Mr. Berg is an Adjunct Associate Professor at Otis College of Art and Design.
+Molly Barnes is a New York and Los Angeles art gallery owner and radio personality who discovered John Baldessari, Gronk, Mark Kostabi, Robert Cottingham, and many others.